-- Unless told otherwise, do not eat any solid food or drink anything after midnight the night before the procedure.
+Unless told otherwise, don’t eat or drink anything after midnight the night before the procedure.

-- Do not put on any lotion, cream, powder, deodorant, makeup, powder, or perfume.
+- Don’t put on any lotion, cream, powder, deodorant, makeup, powder, or perfume.

-- Do not wear any metal objects.
+- Don’t wear any metal objects.
 Remove jewelry, including body piercings.
 The equipment used during your procedure can cause burns if they touch metal.

-- Before you are taken into the operating room, you will need to remove your hearing aids, dentures, prosthetic device(s), wig, and religious articles such as a rosary
+- Before you’re taken into the operating room, you’ll need to remove your hearing aids, dentures, prosthetic device(s), wig, and religious articles such as a rosary.

 - Your medication.